wp-plugins/listly/readme.txt

 When you begin using Listly you can get significant personal utility by saving time on authoring great, visually-appealing lists.
 Most of all Listly makes lists social & collaborative, but you can grow into that over time.

 Listly make your lists reusable: shareable, embeddable as responsive content.
-HTML lists on blogs add friction to sharing and reuse.
+HTML lists on blogs add friction to sharing & reuse.

 Listly empowers your audience to contribute to the list content on your blog.
 That's a level of engagement above commenting.
 People can also embed other people's lists on their blog.